 14. Vegan Tacos El Bajon

-Skip expensive Tulum restaurants and head to Vegan Tacos El Bajon where you can enjoy some of the best tacos 🌮 in Tulum for just 25 Pesos a piece!
+Skip expensive restaurants and head to Vegan Tacos El Bajon where you can enjoy some of the best tacos 🌮 in Tulum for just 25 Pesos a piece!

 Vegan Tacos El Bajon has a good variety of fillings like chorizo, chicharron, and bistec.
 You can choose from several toppings like cilantro, onions and salsas ranging from mild to spicy.